engineyard/ey-docs/pages/appcloud_updates_august_2011.md

 To edit an existing environment to use Passenger 3:

 1. Stop the environment.
-2. Click More Options > Edit Environment.
+2. On the environment, click the More Options tab.
+3. Click Edit Environments.
-3. Under Web Stack Server, choose Passenger 3.
+4. Under Web Stack Server, choose Passenger 3.
-4. Update and boot the environment.
+5. Update and boot the environment.